 I don’t mean to pick on the Catholic Church.
 I have seen the same “spirit” evident in other denominations as well.
-Certain Baptists and Pentecostals and people we might label “fundamentalists” or other labels have exhibited a similar spirit as the Catholics in the focus on do’s and don’ts and religious rituals practiced in front of foreboding audiences.
+A hyper focus on do’s and don’ts and religious rituals practiced in front of the foreboding audience of church authorities are the common denominator.
 The Westboro Baptist Church is a very extreme example of the legalism and dogmatism I am talking about.

-In the context of this conversation and these thoughts, I read these words the very next day that were penned by Paul the Apostle about two millennia ago:
+The very day following this conversation, I read these words penned by Paul the Apostle about two millennia ago:

 Therefore, let no one pass judgment on you in questions of food and drink, or with regard to a festival our new moon or a Sabbath.
 These are a shadow of the things to come, but the substance is in Christ.Colossians 2:16-17